 To ensure you are eating the right kinds of foods and the correct amounts you should look at calculating your macros.

 How to Calculate Macros for Fat Loss

-Macros is simply short a shortened term for macronutrients.
+Macros are simply a shortened term for macronutrients.
 There are 4 macronutrients; protein, fat, carbohydrates and alcohol.

 To work out how many calories a certain food has you can look at the macronutrients.
-For example, if a food contained 10 grams of both protein and carbs, with 5 grams of fat it would work out like:
+For example, if food containing 10 grams of both protein and carbs, with 5 grams of fat it would work out like:

 (10×4) + (10×4) + (5×9) = 125 calories

 There are also micronutrients or ‘micros’ found in your food.
 These include vitamins, fatty acids and other inorganic elements that are essential for growth and repair of your cells but are found in much smaller quantities.